ahmed-Ismail-elbrolosy/ahmed-Ismail-elbrolosy/README.md

 ## Hi there 👋

 Ahmed Ismail Elbrolosy
 Welcome!
-I'm Ahmed, a dedicated Mechatronics student at Egypt-Japan University for Science and Technology (E-JUST), with a dynamic skill set across various technologies.
+I'm Ahmed, Mechatronics student at Egypt-Japan University for Science and Technology (E-JUST), with a dynamic skill set across various technologies.
 My journey spans from the foundations of robotics to advanced programming frameworks, with a current focus on exploring Artificial Intelligence.

 🎓 About Me
 Degree: Mechatronics Engineering, Egypt-Japan University for Science and Technology (E-JUST)
-Focus: Learning and implementing Artificial Intelligence 🔭 I’m currently working on
+Focus: Learning and implementing Artificial Intelligence

+🔭 I’m currently working on
 Expanding my skills in AI and developing innovative applications that bridge mechanical engineering with machine learning.